What is sweat equity?

 The answer to this question also varies by program.
 For the Home Possible Program, the sweat equity must be performed in a “skillful manner” that is verified by the appraiser.
 For the FHA 203(k) Program, sweat equity work must be completed by a qualified contractor.
 The Habitat for Humanity and SHOP programs do not limit who can contribute sweat equity and permit contributions from both the home buyer and volunteers.

-As outlined above, using sweat equity for a down payment to buy a home involves additional effort but putting in some extra work and a lot of sweat can make owning a home possible.
+As outlined above, using sweat equity for a down payment to buy a home involves additional effort and planning but putting in some extra work and a lot of sweat can make owning a home possible.